Bugle Rock: Honour to distinguished people

-The outer wall of an old water tank in the confines of the Bugle Rock park has murals of famous people of Bangalore and Karnataka: Kempe Gowda I (1513–1569), the ruler of Bangalore and Bharat Ratna Sir Mokshagundam Visvesvarayya (1860–1962), the engineer statesman and the builder of modern Karnataka, behind the statue of D V Gundappa, (1887–1975) popularly known as DVG, the Kannada litterateur, philosopher erected in 2002–03 to honour him.
+The outer wall of an old water tank in the confines of the Bugle Rock park has murals of famous people of Bengaluru and Karnataka: Kempe Gowda I (1513–1569), the ruler of Bangalore and Bharat Ratna Sir Mokshagundam Visvesvarayya (1860–1962), the engineer statesman and the builder of modern Karnataka, behind the statue of D V Gundappa, (1887–1975) popularly known as DVG, the Kannada litterateur, philosopher erected in 2002–03 to honour him.
 It is said that Bugle Rock was the place where D.V.
 Gundappa used to meet Masti Venkatesh Iyengar, journalist P.R.
 Ramaiya (of Tainadu newspaper fame, one of the founders of Kannada journalism and the first MLA from the area after independence), artist A.N.
 Subbarao (founder of Kalamandira which used to be in Gandhi Bazar), lawyers M.P.
 Somashekhara Rao and Nittoor Srinivasa Rau (who later became the Chief Justice of Karnataka High Court) and several other noted people like Prof. V.T.
 Srinivasan, founder and principal of Vijaya College, Bangalore.

 The park has been named in honour of T.R.
 Shamanna, a humanitarian and local politician.
 It has been spruced up with landscaping with rocky steps.
 An impressive entrance has been sculpted with rock pillars and by adding murals on the unused outer wall of the water tank with engravings of the faces of eminent people.

 Fruit bats

-In the Bugle Rock park, in a study carried out by bat biologists, fruit bats (Pteropus giganteus) (also called Indian Flying-fox, listed as least-threatened in the 2006 IUCN Red List of Threatened Species Chiroptera Specialist Group 1996) have been recorded in roost trees (Ficus sp., Mangifera indica (mango fruit tree), Samanea saman (rain tree), Eucalyptus sp., Glaycindia sp.), and also in Gulmohar (Delonix regia) and jackfruit tree (Artocarpus heterophyllus) in the garden, tree groups and protected areas with a roost size of 650–710.
+In the Bugle Rock park, in a study carried out by bat biologists, Indian Flying-foxes (the fruit bat (Pteropus giganteus), listed as least-threatened in the 2006 IUCN Red List of Threatened Species Chiroptera Specialist Group 1996) have been recorded in roost trees (Ficus sp., Mangifera indica (mango tree), Samanea saman (rain tree), Eucalyptus sp., Glaycindia sp.), and also in Gulmohar (Delonix regia) and jackfruit trees (Artocarpus heterophyllus) in the garden, tree groups and protected areas with a roost size of 650–710.
 The roost trees, about 20–25 and generally 30–40 ft tall, are in the central area of the park and are 50–60 years old.
 The area is maintained by the Bangalore Development Authority (BDA).
 The farmland, before roost, is stated to be undisturbed and ancient.
 The study has observed that there is need to conserve urban roosts of bats.
 It is recorded that the Police Commissionerate on Infantry Road, Bangalore has geared to preserve bats, which have nested in the trees in the Commiserate for many years.